Portrait of Andrea Ciccarone

 Social scientists wish to perform topic modeling on documents that are created by different authors in different contexts.
 However, the same broad topic may be expressed in different ways depending on the environment where the author operates.
 For example, one may wish to use employee reviews to identify broad corporate culture topics, but the language of reviews is influenced by industry-specific jargon.
 Existing methods attempt to control for these biases ex post, such as with traditional fixed effect regressions.
 But these methods cannot fully separate global themes from category-specific language within them.
 In this paper, we introduce the Fixed Effects Topic Model (FETM), a novel approach to disentangling broad topics from contextual influences by incorporating fixed effects directly into the generative process of language.
 We use the FETM to identify themes in a large corpus of Glassdoor job reviews.
 We show that it outperforms conventional topic models, both in interpretability and predictive accuracy.

-• Today’s Bonus, Tomorrow’s Budget: Equity-Efficiency Tradeoff in Performance-Based Transfers (with Luigi Caloi)
+• Bonus or Budget?
+Equity-Efficiency Tradeoff in Performance-Based Transfers (with Luigi Caloi)

 Abstract

-To improve service delivery, central governments often tie intergovernmental transfers to local policy performance.
-While such performance-based transfers can raise efficiency by incentivizing municipalities, they may also create equity losses by disproportionately rewarding high-capacity governments with larger transfers.
-We study this equity efficiency trade-off using transfers to Brazilian municipalities.
+To improve service delivery, central governments can tie intergovernmental transfers to local policy performance.
+While performance-based transfers incentivize local governments and generate efficiency gains, they also shift transfers from low-capacity to high-capacity governments, which leads to equity losses.
+We study this equity-efficiency trade-off using a bundle of transfer reforms to Brazilian municipalities.
 When two states tied transfers to relative educational performance, student test scores rose substantially: moving from the 25th to the 75th percentile of per capita conditional transfers increased scores by 0.13 standard deviations.
-However, the reform also widened funding disparities, as municipalities with higher pre-existing capacity received larger transfers.
-In contrast, contemporaneous reforms to passive transfers had negligible effects on student outcomes.
-A simple model of optimal transfers interprets these findings, suggesting that performance-based transfers deliver large efficiency gains, limited equity costs, and should constitute a sizable share of the optimal transfer mix.
+However, the reform also widened funding disparities, which translated to disparities in expenditures across sectors.
+In contrast, contemporaneous reforms to unconditional transfers had negligible effects on student outcomes.
+We use a simple model of optimal transfers to interpret these findings.
+Our results suggest that the introduction of performance-based transfers delivered large efficiency gains, limited equity costs, and was welfare enhancing.
 We find minimal evidence of multitasking distortions or score manipulation.
 Instead, we document increased education-related inputs and suggestive evidence of reduced corruption.

 Resources